 Stereotypes are quite common, but they are not always bad.
 Sometimes, we can stereotype someone in a positive way, and sometimes stereotypes are helpful because they reduce the amount of critical thinking a person has to do.
 The danger is when stereotypes are inaccurate or negative.
 This can lead to discriminatory behavior in the workplace.
-Organizations spend large sums of money every year on reducing stereotyping with training that aims to raise awareness and minimize their negative effects.
-A recent study by Duguid and Thomas-Hunt (2014) investigated whether creating greater awareness of stereotyping and encouraging resistance to them was the best way of curbing their harmful effects.
+Organizations spend large sums of money every year on training that aims to raise awareness and minimize the negative effects of stereotyping.
+A recent study (Duguid & Thomas-Hunt, 2015) investigated whether creating greater awareness of stereotyping and encouraging resistance to stereotypes is the best way of curbing their harmful effects.

 The researchers conducted a series of studies on three distinct social groups, older adults, females, and overweight people.
 The studies focused on the effectiveness of different messages given to employees about the prevalence of stereotyping, and the way to resist acting on these stereotypes.
 For example, in one study some participants were given a message that the vast majority of people are prone to stereotyping and that the participant should try to avoid stereotyping.
 Another group was given a message about the low prevalence of stereotyping and also to avoid stereotyping.
 Two other groups were given these same messages but were not told to avoid stereotyping.
 The researchers determined what effect this would have on how much participants expressed stereotypes.
 The study revealed that messages about the low prevalence of stereotyping in society yielded lower levels of stereotype expression than messages about how common stereotyping is.